intersides/alkimia-solutions/README.md

 2. Verify that the health check endpoint is responding correctly
 3. Adjust the health check parameters (interval, timeout, retries) if needed
 4. Ensure the service inside the container is properly initialized before health checks begin

+### MongoDB Issues

+If MongoDB fails to initialize properly:

+1. Check the MongoDB container logs: `docker logs mongodb-alkimia-storage`
+2. Verify the keyFile permissions are set correctly (should be 400)
+3. Ensure the replica set initialization is successful
+4. Check network connectivity between containers